inamdarmihir/financial-analysis-tool/README.md

 ```

 **Why Qdrant matters:**
-- Semantic search finds `"chip supply chain"` when you ask about `"semiconductor demand"` — keyword search can't do this
+- 🔍 Semantic search finds `"chip supply chain"` when you ask about `"semiconductor demand"` — keyword search can't do this
-- Insights accumulate across sessions — the more you use Dexter, the smarter it gets
+- 📈 Insights accumulate across sessions — the more you use Astra, the smarter it gets
-- Filtered by ticker, query type, and sentiment for precision retrieval
+- 🎯 Filtered by ticker, query type, and sentiment for precision retrieval
-- Falls back to keyword-based JSON matching if Qdrant is unavailable
+- 🔄 Falls back to keyword-based JSON matching if Qdrant is unavailable

-### Setting up Qdrant
+### ⚙️ Setting up Qdrant

 **Option A — Docker (recommended for local use):**
 ```bash